 From here the trail wraps down the south side of the canyon, returning to the trailhead after another mile.
 The trail exits the canyon next to the easement road, opposite the start of the loop.
 Feel free to hike Johnson Ranch Loop in the opposite direction.
 Dogs are allowed on leash.
 No fee or permit is required, so get out and enjoy!

-To get to the trailhead: From San Luis Obispo, take the 101 Freeway south to exit 198 for Higuera Street.
+To get to the trailhead: From San Luis Obispo, take Highway 101 south to exit 198 for Higuera Street.
 At the bottom of a horseshoe bend in the off ramp, turn left into a parking area for Johnson Ranch.

 Trailhead address: South Higuera Street, San Luis Obispo, CA 93405

-This scenic 5.05-mile point-to-point hike connects Johnson Ranch Open Space with Irish Hills Natural Reserve.
+This scenic 5-mile point-to-point hike connects Johnson Ranch Open Space with Irish Hills Natural Reserve.

 This 3-mile loop explores a canyon on the east side of the Irish Hills, ascending 500 feet to a nice view over Laguna Lake, Cerro San Luis, and Bishop Peak.

 This 3.4 to 4.4-mile hike ascends a rugged ravine off Froom Canyon to the ruins of an old mine.

 |Morro View |

 This 3.15-mile hike in the Irish Hills Natural Reserve delivers panoramic views over Los Osos Valley and the full chain of Morros.

 |Cerro San Luis |